thebracket/gopher23/guide/src/workspaces.md

 ```

 You'll notice that you only have the one `target` directory.
 This is really helpful when you are building libraries and consumers together, or working with a lot of dependencies---you don't have to recompile the dependencies every time, and you only download them once.

+> Workspaces share compilation flags.
+If you need to customize your build, you can do so in the `Cargo.toml` of the workspace, and it will apply to all projects.